-St. Tammany Parish CDBG Entitlement Program is reporting 333 unduplicated beneficiaries, of whom are 100% low to moderate income.
+St. Tammany Parish CDBG Entitlement Program is reporting 137 unduplicated beneficiaries, of whom are 100% low to moderate income.
 All programs are designed to benefit low to moderate income families.
 According to the Community Data Center study, St. Tammany rents are the highest in the metropolitan New Orleans region.
-Twenty percent of St. Tammany renters experience a severe cost burden of 50% of their income on rents and the median gross rent is \$1,005.00 per month.
 Contrary to the need for affordable units, the newly constructed units target higher income families.
 Since 2005, over 1,300 new luxury-style apartments were built in the parish.

 For this reason, our programs are designed specifically to aid these families chronically living with poverty and struggle to find affordable housing.
-While home ownership in St. Tammany Parish exceeds the national average of 78% vs 63%, homeowners do experience a severe cost burden of 9%, consistent with the national average of 10%.